 Altair has completed its acquisition of 100 percent of EM Software & Systems – S.A.
 (Pty) Ltd and its international distributor offices in the United States, Germany, and China.
 This development adds the FEKO® solver to the HyperWorks® suite.

 The electromagnetic simulation software CST STUDIO SUITE® is the culmination of many years of research and development into the most accurate and efficient computational solutions for electromagnetic designs.
 It comprises CST’s tools for the design and optimization of devices operating in a wide range of frequencies - static to optical.
-Analyses may include thermal and mechanical effects, as well as circuit simulation.

 Computer Simulation Technology(CST) has joined the Dassault Systèmes’ SOLIDWORKS Partner Program as an official Solution Partner.
 In conjunction with the new partnership comes the ability of the company’s CST STUDIO SUITE®2014 to import models from SOLIDWORKS directly.